dr-guangtou/daily_astroph/astroph-1904.md

   * 还是可以继续用恒星运动学来估计动力学质量的

 * [The stellar host in star-forming low-mass galaxies: Evidence for two classes](https://arxiv.org/abs/1904.10462)
+  * We use a sample of medium-band selected star-forming galaxies from the GOODS-North field.
+Hα images for the sample are created combining both spectral energy distribution fits and HST data. 并且把恒星形成区mask掉才拟合
+  * Using a clustering algorithm, we find two different classes of star-forming galaxies: A more compact, redder, and high-n (class A) and a more extended, bluer and lower-n one (class B).
+  * The host component of low-mass star-forming galaxies at z < 0.36 separates into two different classes

 * [Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI).
 III.
 Statistical strong lensing constraints on the stellar IMF of CMASS galaxies](https://arxiv.org/abs/1904.10465)
   * **Relevant, Interesting**
+  * We take 23 strong lenses drawn from the CMASS sample, measure their Einstein radii and stellar masses using multi-band photometry from HSC, then fit a model distribution for the IMF mismatch parameter and dark matter halo mass to the whole sample.
+  * Assuming an NFW density profile for the dark matter distribution, we infer a value μIMF = −0.04 ± 0.11 for the average base-10 logarithm of the IMF mismatch parameter, defined with respect to a Chabrier IMF.
+  * Our results are consistent with a scenario in which the region of massive galaxies where the IMF normalisation is significantly heavier than that of the Milky Way is much smaller than the scales 5 ∼ 10 kpc probed by the Einstein radius of the lenses in our sample

 * [JINGLE, a JCMT legacy survey of dust and gas for galaxy evolution studies: II.
 SCUBA-2 850 μm data reduction and dust flux density catalogues](https://arxiv.org/abs/1904.10466)
+  * SCUBA-2 850 μm观测193个近邻星系
+  * 有多波段数据，并考虑了CO(J=3-2)在850 micron里的污染
+  * The distribution of the JINGLE galaxies in far-infrared/sub-millimetre colour-colour plots reveals that the sample is not well fit by single modified-blackbody models that assume a single dust-emissivity index (β)
+  * Instead, our new 850 μm data suggest either that a large fraction of our objects require β < 1.5, or that a model allowing for an excess of sub-mm emission is required
+  * For JINGLE the FIR colours cor- relate more strongly with star-formation rate surface-density rather than the stellar surface-density, suggesting heating of dust is greater due to younger rather than older stellar-populations

 * [MIND THE GAP: The Too Big To Fail Problem Resolved](https://arxiv.org/abs/1904.10471)
   * Using techniques based on Tremaine & Richstone (1977), we show that there is no problem with the luminosity function computed from modern codes per se, but that the gap between first and second brightest systems is too big {\it given} the luminosity function